AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 - This suggests that if the funds are very high then the compnay probably has low layoffs as well.
 - However, since most companies fall below the average percent laid off line, low layoffs is not a strong indication of high funds.

+The additional query below verifies that a lot more companies have below average layoff percentages then above average layoff percentages.

 ```sql
 -- stored procedure to differentiate companies with below average layoff percentages and above average layoff percentages
 CREATE TEMPORARY TABLE funds_layoffs_bins